bhoov/bhoov.github.io/README.md

 1. Commit changes to `deploy` branch
 2. Push

-You can also run the deploy script manually.
+You can also run the deploy script manually (necessary to update CV).

 ```bash
 npm run deploy